jyanagi/3ta_RHEL/3ta-database.md

-# 3ta_RHEL
-Refactoring 3TA for RHEL instead of PhotonOS.

-All credits go to Doug Baer at VMware (now VMware by Broadcom) for originally developing the 3-Tier App using PhotonOS, as well as Vlad Kabatov for putting in the work translating requirements to refactor these configurations for the Red Hat Enterprise Linux OS.

 These configurations have been validated on Red Hat Enteprise Linux 9.3, with minimal packages installed.

 ## Configure the Database ##